Sheikh-Nightshader/HexEd/README.md

 HEXED
-Sheikhs Hex Editor

-Description
+Sheikh Nightshader's Hex Editing and Interleaving Tool

+Description:
-HEXED is a simple, powerful hex editing and file manipulation tool designed for developers, ROM hackers, and data modders.
-It includes core features like hex editing, byte interleaving and uninterleaving, and binary file analysis.
+HEXED is a powerful and minimalistic hex manipulation utility built for ROM hackers, modders, and developers working with raw binary data.
+It allows users to edit binary files in hexadecimal format, perform interleaving and uninterleaving operations with custom byte intervals, and export the results easily.
+No GUI or bloat — just a fast, scriptable command-line experience.

-Features
+Key Features:

-Open and edit files in raw hexadecimal
+Load any binary file and view raw hexadecimal bytes

+Edit byte values directly in memory and save changes

-Interleave and uninterleave files with customizable byte patterns
+Interleave two files with user-defined byte separation

-Clean and lightweight interface

-Written in Python for easy extension

-Requirements
+Uninterleave a file into two parts by specifying byte gaps

+Prompts user for interleave gap, input paths, and output names

+Automatically skips incomplete byte pairs if necessary

+Easy-to-understand terminal interface

+Requirements:

 Python 3.x

-Works on Windows, Linux, macOS, Android using Termux
+Compatible with Windows, Linux, macOS and Android using Termux with python3 installed.

-Usage

-1. Launch the tool (command = python3 hexed.py)

-2. Choose from the menu options:

-Open File for Hex Editing

-Interleave or Uninterleave files

-Quit

-3. Follow on-screen instructions to load files and apply operations

-Created by Sheikh Nightshader as a utility for ROM hacking and binary file work.
-HEXED is free to use for your own projects.
+No additional dependencies required

+About:
+HEXED is developed by Sheikh Nightshader for ROM editing, arcade hacking, and technical experimentation.
+It is tailored for use in reverse engineering, game modding, and low-level file work where precision and simplicity matter.

+License
+HEXED is released into the public domain.
+You are free to use, modify, and distribute it as needed.
+No restrictions apply.